uwuser/MCsim/README.md

 # MCsim: An Extensible DRAM Memory Controller Simulator

-MCsim is a cycle-accurate DRAM memory controller simulation platform designed in C++ that takes benefit of extensibility of classes.
-MCsim provides interface to connect with external hardware simulators such as CPU and memory system simulators.
-With virtual functions, MCsim provides a simple interface for designer to develop scheduling policy effectively without re-implementing the other parts of the hardware.
-MCsim suports many real-time and conventional scheduling policies in the controller designs such as:
+MCsim is a cycle-accurate DRAM memory controller simulation platform designed in C++ that takes benefit of the extensibility of classes.
+MCsim provides an interface to connect with external hardware simulators such as CPU and memory system simulators.
+With virtual functions, MCsim provides a simple interface for the designer to develop a scheduling policy effectively without re-implementing the other parts of the hardware.
+MCsim supports many real-time and conventional scheduling policies in the controller designs such as:

   * [REQBundle](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7939044)
   * [CMDBundle](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7383564)